Lohitvardhan/Musicworld-PHP/README.md

-# Musical-World
+# MelodyHub
-Musical World is a web application that basically alow user to ulpoad their own songs and can listen to already uploaded songs and can add their song into favorite list.
+Melody Hub is a web application that basically alow user to ulpoad their own songs and can listen to already uploaded songs and can add their song into favorite list.
 This project contains admin side as well as user side.
 User has to first register to the portal before uploading songs.
 The account verification mechanism have been included in the project to verify user authentication.